Chamber of Deputies of the Dominican Republic

 The Chamber of Deputies (Cámara de Diputados) is the lower house of the Congress of the Dominican Republic.
 Together, it and the Senate comprise the legislature of the Dominican Republic.

 The composition and powers of the House are established by Constitution of the Dominican Republic.
 The Chamber is composed of deputies who are divided in 178 by province, five nationally, and seven overseas.

 The Chamber is charged with the passage of national legislation, known as laws, which, after concurrence by the Senate, are sent to the President of the Dominican Republic for consideration.
 In addition to this basic power, the Chamber has certain exclusive powers of which include the power to initiate all laws related to revenue, the Impeachment of officers elected by popular vote, the Senate or the National Council of the Magistracy who are sent to trial the Senate.

 The lower chamber was called Tribunado 1844–1854, then Chamber of Representatives 1854–1878, and Chamber of Deputies since 1878.

-Composition (2020–2024)
+Composition (2024–2028)

-On 5 July 2020, 190 deputies were elected, including 178 by provincial districts, five by national at-large voting, and seven by Overseas Deputies.
-This list contains the changes that occurred after the election until 1 July 2021.
+On 19 May 2024, deputies were elected, including some by provincial districts, five by national at-large voting, and seven by Overseas Deputies.
+This list contains the changes that occurred after the election until unknown.